teki97/KL-TFD/README.md

 # Kernel Learning for High-Resolution Time-frequency Distribution
 ![](https://github.com/teki97/KL-TFD/blob/main/supplement1.png)
-We provide a pytorch implementation of the paper: Kernel Learning for High-Resolution Time-Frequency Distribution [1], where a KL-TFD model is proposed to gain high resolution and CT-free TFDs.
+We provide a pytorch implementation of the paper: Kernel Learning for High-Resolution Time-Frequency Distribution [1], where a kernel learning time-frequency distribution (KL-TFD) model is proposed to gain high resolution and cross-term (CT) free TFDs.
 As shown in the above figure, the proposed model includes **N** Skipping Weighted Conv Modules.
-Specifically, several stacked multi-channel learning convolutional kernels to simulate adaptive directional filters while a skipping operator is utilized to maintain correct information transmission.
-In addition, bottleneck attention module (BAM) [2, 3] with groupnormalization is regarded as the weighted block to improve resolution.
+Specifically, several stacked multi-channel learning convolutional kernels to simulate traditional kernel functions while a skipping operator is utilized to maintain correct information transmission.
+In addition, bottleneck attention module (BAM) [2, 3] with groupnormalization is regarded as the weighted block to improve performance.
 All pre-trained networks related to this paper are provided in **master** branch.

 ## Preparation